New Zealand switches on sprinklers to deter ‘Freedom Convoy’-inspired protesters and is mocked for being mild

 Day 4 of anti-mandate protest modelled on Canada’spic.twitter.com/KrFMDdWZyK

-Images and videos on social media appeared to show individuals digging up trenches to divert the water, while others placed cones on top of the sprinklers to keep dry or wore waterproof overcoats.
+Images and videos on social media appeared to show individuals digging up trenches to divert the water, while other people placed cones on top of the sprinklers to keep dry or wore waterproof overcoats.

 Trudeau warns blockade is causing ‘real harm to workers,’ as U.S. urges Canada to use federal powers